sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ## Apparent prevalence of the disease
-The apparent prevalence of the disease is the proportion of the diseased individuals observed in the study population as determine by the RDT.1 test.
+The apparent prevalence of the disease is the proportion of the diseased individuals observed in the study population as determined by the RDT.1 test.
 This is mathematically given by
  $$Apparent~prevalence = \frac{tp + fp}{tp + tn + fp + fn}$$
 And determined with our data by